draxil/springboard/README.md

 * Error handling behaviour
 * Picking up files that appeared while springboard was "off"
 * Filtering / regex for being selective
+* Base paranoia desisions on fsnotify events rather than updated times?

 Please feel free to shout at me if I'm missing something you need.